All Products

 Document Center

 By default, if you upload an object that has the same name as an existing object, the existing object is overwritten by the uploaded object.
-This topic describes how to configure the x-oss-forbid-overwrite request header to prevent objects from being overwritten by objects with the same names when you copy objects or perform simple upload or multipart upload in Object Storage Service (OSS).
+This topic describes how to configure the x-oss-forbid-overwrite request header to prevent existing objects from being overwritten by objects with the same names when you copy objects or perform simple upload or multipart upload.

 Simple upload

-The following sample code provides an example on how to prevent objects from being overwritten by objects that have the same names in simple upload:
+The following sample code provides an example on how to prevent existing objects from being overwritten by objects that have the same names when you perform simple upload:

 const OSS = require("ali-oss");